telerik/xaml-docs/controls/radrichtextbox/features/merge-documents/merge.md

 	* **RenameSourceStyle**: The style of the source document is renamed and used.
 E.g. if the target and source documents have a style with a name "MyStyle", but with different properties, the one from the source is renamed to "MyStyle\_1", added to the style repository of the target document and used by the merged from the source document elements. *This is the default value*.

 * **InsertLastParagraphMarker**: A Boolean property that determines whether the last paragraph marker is inserted and, subsequently, whether the last paragraph formatting is preserved.
-When the value is true, a new paragraph with the same formatting is inserted.
-Otherwise, only the inlines from that paragraph are inserted. *The default value is true*.
+When the value is **true**, a new paragraph with the same formatting is inserted.
+Otherwise, only the inlines from that paragraph are inserted. *The default value is **true***.

 #### **[C#] Example 3: Merge documents with InsertDocumentOptions**